Attitude of gratitude

 Now let’s agree that it’s all semantics, expressing gratitude or appreciation.
-But if the underlying meaning is related to something negative, then that will impact the message.
-That’s why my attitude of gratitude is different than most people’s.
+But if the underlying meaning is related to something negative, then this impacts the overall message.
+That’s why my attitude of gratitude differs from most people’s.

 How is appreciation different from gratitude?
 Well, when people express appreciation it’s not usually connected to something unwanted in their life.
 You’re capable of feeling gratitude without appreciation.
 You can express gratitude for food on your plate, but not fully appreciate the flavor of the food.
 Appreciation is pure expression about something positive.

 Often appreciation occurs in the present moment.
 Think about seeing something beautiful.
 You took a moment to soak in the wonder of beauty and magnificence of the moment.
 This sparked appreciation for a specific experience.

 William James, well-known psychologist and philosopher, said, The deepest principle of human nature is a craving to be appreciated.

 Gratitude may not top the list.
 But if you’ve been spending time in the neighborhood of anger, frustration and despair, then gratitude is a very good place to be.